 When someone is the victim of suicide, people want to know why.
 And while those close to the victim second-guess themselves, wondering if they somehow missed a sign that could have prevented it, others want to know so that they can use mental gymnastics to distance themselves from the possibility of it happening to their own family.
 “He had (fill in the blank) going on, mine does not; therefore, that could not happen to us.”
 The recent case of an Anacortes High School student’s suicide shows anyone who knows this family, that it could happen to any of us.

 Three years ago this month, a freshman at Oak Harbor High School was the victim of suicide.
 His house was less than half a mile from ours.
 We knew him, though not well.
-I don’t know why he died, but I will tell you this about him: he had a wonderful smile.
+I don’t know why he died, but I will tell you this: he had a wonderful smile.
 Days later, I ran into a neighbor who lived a stone’s throw from him.
 Unsolicited, her mouth opened and words came out that had no business leaving it, things that I did not want to know, that she had no right to share.
 I tried to politely walk away, her words could not be unheard.
 Finally, she got to what I think she really wanted to say: one of her adult children had committed suicide.
 I’d said hello to her dozens of times, occasionally conversed, but never knew.
 I regret running into her that day but feel compassion for the loss she shared because of it.
 I sent the young man’s family a note, crying as I wrote it, avoided driving by his home, a place graced by sadness.

 This summer, the Oak Harbor Library ran a special series about teen suicide, hoping to inform parents about it to better prepare them to deal with the subject.
 Results from the 2014 Island County Healthy Youth Survey showed that 23% of 10th and 12th graders who completed it, “seriously considered committing suicide” in the last year (about three-fourths of the student population participated).
 In Skagit County, 21% of 10th graders and 16% of 12th graders did so.
 The Statewide Healthy Youth Survey Results were similar, “20 percent of Grade 10 students, and 18 percent of Grade 12 students” considered same.
 Extrapolating the average of the data for 10th and 12th graders to the local schools would mean that about 23% of OHHS’s 1,600, or 368 students and about 19.5% of AHS’s 800, or 156 students have thought these thoughts.
 Because of the stigma associated with mental health issues, thinking these thoughts and feelings tends to be a solitary endeavor, even though having them is common.
 The World Health Organization reports, “Over 800,000 people die due to suicide every year and there are many more who attempt suicide…[suicide] was the second leading cause of death among 15-29 year olds globally in 2012.”
 These are staggering statistics.I choose to believe something a friend once told me, that just as the sun is always there behind the clouds, ready to shine through when they clear, good mental health is always in our heads, ready to shine through when the thoughts that sometimes get in the way clear.
 I have not contemplated suicide or had depression in over 12 years, but I haven’t forgotten how it felt to get up in the morning disappointed that I was alive.
 And I still struggle regularly to let go of the thoughts that negatively affect my own mental health.
 I wish that we could unstigmatize thoughts of suicide, depression and other mental health issues so that those experiencing them would feel less isolated and more likely to get the help they need to clear the clouds and allow the sun to shine.